yossi2le/mbed-os/docs/design-documents/features/storage/Configuration/CONFIGURATION.md

             mbed_lib.json
 ```

 The kvstore configuration file structure includes five configuration files.
-The topmost configuration file is used to set up the full configuration of the storage by defining a single parameter (storage_type) to TDB_INTERNAL TDB_EXTERNAL, TDB_EXTERNAL_NO_RBP, FILESYSTEM or FILESYSTEM_NO_RBP.
-The configuration files in the subfolders are used to implement the above top level configurations and to allow more complex definitions then the default setups.
+The topmost configuration file is used to set up the full configuration of the storage by defining a single parameter (storage_type) to one of the predefined configurations.
+The configuration files in the subfolders are used to implement the above top level configurations.

 The configuration files can be found under `conf/<configuration name>`.
 * conf/tdb_internal - storage type TDB_INTERNAL configuration is intended to be used when all data will be stored in internal memory only.
 No need for additional security features.
+A single TDBStore object will be allocated in internal flash.
 * conf/tdb_external - storage type TDB_EXTERNAL configuration is providing full security and intended to be used when data is stored in external flash.
-It also allocates a storage component in internal memory for rollback protection (RBP)
+It allocates: SecureStore, TDBStore in external flash and TDBStore in internal flash (for rollback protection - RBP)
 * conf/tdb_external_no_rbp - storage type TDB_EXTERNAL_NO_RBP configuration allows security but without rollback protection.
+Similar to tdb_external but without the TDBStore in internal memory.
-* conf/filesystem - storage type FILESYSTEM configuration is similar to EXTERNAL but based on a file system.
-The default behavior will set FATFS for SD card and LITTLEFS will be used for external flash, however, this can be set differently in the configuration file.
+* conf/filesystem - This configuration will allocate: SecureStore, FileSystemStore, filesystem, TDBStore in internal memory and the required block devices.
+The allocated file system will be selected according to the COMPONENT set in targets.json, (FATFS for SD card and LITTLEFS for SPIF), however, this can be set differently by overiding the respective parameter.
 Use this configuration if you need the file system with POSIX API in addition to the set/get API.
 * conf/filesystem_no_rbp - storage type FILESYSTEM_NO_RBP configuration allows security like FILESYSTEM configuration but without rollback protection.

+A stand alone block device will be allocated for each component in internal and external memory and SD cards as required for the configurations.
+In any case, the full size of the memory allocated for each block device will be used by the respective component.

 ## Configuration parameters
-The following is a list of all storage parameters exists and their description.
+The following is a list of all storage parameters available and their description.

-* storage_type - This parameter should be set to the desired configuration.
+* storage_type - Used to select one of the pre-defined configurations.
     * TDB_INTERNAL
     * TDB_EXTERNAL
     * TDB_EXTERNAL_NO_RBP
     * FILESYSTEM
     * FILESYSTEM_NO_RBP
 * default_kv - This is a string representing the path for the default kvstore instantiation.
 * internal_size - The size in bytes for the internal FlashIAP block device.
 This should enable together with the internal_base_address to adjust exactly the size and location where the block device resides on memory.
 If not defined the block device will try to get the maximum size available.
-* internal_base_address - The address where the internal FlashIAPBlockDevice start.
+* internal_base_address - The address where the internal FlashIAP blockDevice starts.
 This helps to prevent collisions with other needs like firmware updates.
-If not defined the start address will be set to the first sector after the application code ends in TDB_internal while in any external configuration with rollback protection support it will be set to end of flash - rbp_internal_size.
+If not defined the start address will be set to the first sector after the application code ends in TDB_internal while in any external configurations with rollback protection support it will be set to end of flash - rbp_internal_size.
 * rbp_number_of_entries - set the number of entries allowed for rollback protection.
 The default is set to 64.
 rbp_internal_size sets the size for the rollback protection TDBStore in the internal memory. the base address will be calculated as flash ends address - size.
 * filesystem - Options are FAT, LITTLE or default.
 If not set the default file system will be used.
-* blockdevice - Options are default, SPIF, DATAFASH, QSPIF or FILESYSTEM.
+* blockdevice - Options are default, SPIF, DATAFLASH, QSPIF or FILESYSTEM.
 If filesystem set to default this parameter is ignored.
 * external_size - The size of the external block device in bytes for nondefault block devices.
 If not set the maximum available size will be used.
 * external_base_address - The start address of the external block device for nondefault block devices. if not set 0 address will be used.
 * mount_point - mount point for the filesystem.
 This parameter will be ignored if the filesystem is set to default.